ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 Note how the dictionary keys have become column headers running along the top, and as with the Series, an index number has been automatically generated.
 The columns are also in the order we specified.

-Pandas dataframes have many useful methods that can be used to inspect the data and manipulate it.
+Pandas DataFrames have many useful methods that can be used to inspect the data and manipulate it.
 We are going to have a look at just a few of them.

-If our DataFrame was huge, we would not want to print all of it to screen, instead we could have a look at the first few items with the `head` method, which takes the number of rows you want to view as its argument.
+If our DataFrame was huge, we would not want to print all of it to screen, instead we could have a look at the **first** `n` items with the `head` method, which takes the number of rows you want to view as its argument.

 ```
 print(dataframe.head(3))